mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 SWIG (optional)
 ~~~~~~~~~~~~~~~

 SWIG is a wrapper for external software written in C or C++.
-It is an **OPTIONAL** component for MACH-Aero, as it is required by only some of its sub-modules (eg. NSGA2 and NOMAD optimizers used by pyOptSparse, as discussed `here <https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/install.html>`_).
+It is an **OPTIONAL** component for MACH-Aero, as it is required by only some of its sub-modules (e.g. NSGA2 and NOMAD optimizers used by pyOptSparse, as discussed `here <https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/install.html>`_).

 ..
 WARNING::